 1. Don’t be Held Back on Arrival

-Royal Caribbean requires you to do an online check-in, at least 3days before your published sail date.
+Royal Caribbean requires you to do an online check-in, at least three days before your published sail date.
 This is for a good reason as it ensures that proper documentation is done with the authorities, in good time allowing you a faster onboarding.
 You will only receive your boarding pass once you have completed the online check-in successfully.

 2. Meet Your Luggage Back Home on Debarkation Day